MarcinKilarski/Interactive-Website-Performance-Report/README.md

-# Interactive Website Performance Report
+# Interactive Website Performance Report Template

 ## Overview

-The report is created in [Google Data Studio](https://datastudio.google.com/), which is a free platform to visualise big data from Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.
+The report template is created for anyone who would like to analyse a performance of a website.
+It takes date from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/), Google's free online tool for visualising large amount of date to get useful insights.
+All kind of data can be shown in Google Data Studio, Google Analytics data, Google Search Console, Google Ads, Facebook and a lot more.

 ## Available Version